About the project

 Distribution of water tanks

-UDO distributes10,000 litreswater tanks, to self help groups with tree nurseries.
-This is aimed at boosting the groups activity.
-In a year the organization distributes 2 tanks.
+UDO distributes 10,000-litre water tanks to self-help groups with tree nurseries.
+This is aimed at boosting the group's income-generating activities - commercial tree nurseries.
+In a year, UDO distributes 2 tanks.

 Water Reticulation

-UDO also undertakes the installation of water distribution systems, to enhance accessibility to clean water to households, by increasing the number of water points to clustered households in the organizations quest for implementing SDG 6 (Clean water and sanitation).
-NB: All UDO water projects beneficiaries are trained on hygiene and sanitation
+UDO also undertakes the installation of water distribution systems to enhance accessibility to clean water to households, by increasing the number of water points to clustered households, in the organization's quest to make SDG 6 (Clean water and sanitation) a reality.
+NB: All UDO water project beneficiaries are trained on hygiene and sanitation.

 OUR LATEST SHALLOW WELLS